lpar/hugoutil/README.md

 ## Features

+ - Batch add and remove tags and categories from the command line.
+ - Automatically extract metadata from article text using [IBM Watson][watson] [Natural Language Understanding][nlu], and either apply it to the source files as is, or interactively select from the identified tags and categories.
  - Convert Hugo frontmatter between TOML and YAML formats, including batch conversion.
- - Batch add and remove tags from the command line.
- - Automatically extract metadata from article text using [IBM Watson][watson] [Natural Language Understanding][nlu], and either apply it to the source files as is, or interactively select from the identified tags and categories.
+(Hugo [can also do this][convert], but I don't find it as convenient.)

 IBM Watson functionality requires an IBM Cloud account.
 You can run this program using an [IBM Cloud Lite][cloud] account, no credit card required.